• Skip to primary navigation

 • Add the garlic, ginger, and curry paste and cook for another minute until fragrant.

 • Stir in the shrimp.
-Cover and cook for about 5 minutes until shrimp is pink and opaque.
+Cover and cook for about 5 minutes, until the shrimp is pink and opaque.

-• Stir in the lime juice, sprinkle with cilantro and serve warm.
+• Stir in the lime juice and sprinkle with cilantro.
+Serve warm.

 Nutrition